 Why You’ll Love This Chipotle Chicken Salad

 A complete, one-dish meal.
-You won’t need anything else to complete this meal, the grilled chicken salad recipe stands alone, fills you up, and hits all the right flavor notes for a one-dish meal.
+You won’t need anything else to complete this hearty salad, the grilled chicken salad recipe stands alone, fills you up, and hits all the right flavor notes for a one-dish meal.

 Guilt-Free Eating.
-Beautiful, fresh greens and protein make this a guilt-free meal with all the right ingredients for healthy eating.
+Beautiful, fresh greens, crunchy vegetables, and protein make this a guilt-free meal with all the right ingredients for healthy eating.

 Equipment Needed to Make Chipotle Grilled Chicken Salad